 There are a few issues we encounter with fatigue: one is that women are diagnosed with fatigue more often than men and that fatigue is a fuzzy word.

-Is there a way women can avoid becoming fatigued?
+Is there a way women can avoid fatigue?

 When someone is diagnosed with chronic fatigue there isn’t a specific thing that can be pointed to as the actual cause of fatigue.